-- acquires the majority of the company's voting rights; - is entitled to exercise the majority of the company's voting rights; or - is entitled to appoint or dismiss the majority of the members of the board of directors or of the supervisory board.
+- acquires the majority of the company's voting rights; - is entitled to exercise the majority of the company's voting rights; or

+• is entitled to appoint or dismiss the majority of the members of the board of directors or of the supervisory board.

 However, for the purposes of launching mandatory takeover bids, control of a listed company is gained when a shareholder acquires one-third or half of the company's voting rights (including an aggregation of them).
-Where the voting rights acquired are higher than one-third and lower than half of the company's voting rights, the shareholder may prove to the CMVM that it does not control the company.
+The shareholder may prove to the CMVM that it does not control the company and, if it succeeds in proving this, the obligation to launch the mandatory takeover bid will not apply.

-The CMVM may waive the obligation to launch a mandatory takeover bid, provided the requirements established by law are met and the CMVM declares it (e.g., when the thresholds are reached in the context of a financial rescue plan or of a merger, in certain situations).
-Additionally, the CMVM may suspend the obligation to launch a takeover bid, provided the shareholder that has reached the relevant triggers agrees to reduce its shareholding within 120 days.
+The CMVM may waive the obligation to launch a mandatory takeover bid provided that the requirements established by law are met and the CMVM declares it (e.g., when the thresholds are reached in the context of a financial rescue plan or of a merger, in certain situations).
+Additionally, the CMVM may suspend the obligation to launch a takeover bid provided the shareholder that has reached the relevant triggers agrees to reduce its shareholding within 120 days.